kensanata/phoebe/README.md

 - If you allow editing via the web using [App::Phoebe::WebEdit](https://metacpan.org/pod/App%3A%3APhoebe%3A%3AWebEdit), then those are not affected, since these edits use HTTP instead of Titan.
 Thus, people can still edit pages. **This is probably not what you want!**

+If a visitor uses a fingerprint that Phoebe doesn’t know, the fingerprint is printed in the log (if your log level is set to “info” or more), so you can get it from there in case the user can’t send you their client certificate, or tell you what the fingerprint is.

 # App::Phoebe::Spartan